Suppliers

 6.1 The Partner must ensure appropriate remuneration and must guarantee the social benefits prescribed by applicable law.
 Remuneration must, at a minimum, be in line with the minimum wage under applicable law.
 Insofar as the applicable law does not provide for minimum wage regulations, the remuneration shall be calculated in accordance with the law of the place of employment.
 In any case, remuneration must enable employees to secure at least their livelihood.
 Thereby, respective local cost of living of the employee and his family members as well as the local social security benefits and remuneration for full-time employment must be taken into account.
 Wages must be paid out in full and on a regular basis for services rendered and may not be retained illegally.
 The Partner must ensure that employees receive clear, detailed and regular information on the composition of their remuneration in an appropriate form.

-6.2 Working hours must comply with applicable laws or, insofar as these ensure a higher level of protection, with industry standards, but at least with the ILO Conventions applicable at the place of employment, in particular ILO Conventions No. 1 and No. 30.
+6.2 The Partner must ensure, that working hours comply with applicable laws or, insofar as these ensure a higher level of protection, with industry standards, but at least with the ILO Conventions applicable at the place of employment, in particular ILO Conventions No. 1 and No. 30.
 Overtime should only be voluntary and employees should be granted at least one day off after 6 consecutive working days.

 7. Use of public and private security forces